Imrglop/GCD-AntiCheat-Old/README.md

 Works On: 1.16
 # Information
 \
 No anti cheat is perfect so this one isn't perfect.
-Right now there is a problem with occasional false flagging for flags such as Reach (reduced in 1.3.2), Flight and occasional No-clip (both are currently command-based).
-If you are testing this, to make sure players don't get kicked when they cheat, do /scoreboard players set neverKick GCD 1.
+Right now there is a problem with rare false flagging for Flight and occasional No-clip.
+If you are testing this, to make sure players don't get kicked when they cheat, run `/scoreboard players set neverkick GCD 1`.
 This will give them a timesflagged count, but won't kick them when they get flagged.
 However, if they have been flagged for enough times, they will get auto-banned.